Kelly Craft: 2021

-Campaign for Governor of Kentucky
+2023 Kentucky gubernatorial campaign

 From the time that she departed from the Trump administration, there was speculation that Craft would run in the 2023 Kentucky gubernatorial election.
 Craft declared her candidacy for governor of Kentucky on September 7, 2022.
 She chose Kentucky state senator Max Wise to be her running mate.

 Her campaign focused in part on lowering the state crime rate.
 In January 2023, she vowed to apply a "full court press" to combat the Chinese Communist Party's alleged contributions to the fentanyl crisis plaguing the United States if she were elected governor of Kentucky.
 She also said that, if elected, "we will not have transgenders in our school system".

 Craft was considered to have a fundraising and monetary advantage over her opponents, as she raised $752,000 within the first three weeks of her campaign, the second-highest Republican fundraising total behind Agriculture Commissioner Ryan Quarles; by the end of 2022 she had taken over the Republican candidates' lead in fundraising.
 In addition to her fundraising, she lent her campaign $9.2 million.
 By May, her campaign had spent $5.3 million on advertising.
 That month, Florida Governor Ron DeSantis endorsed her, as low turnout of 10 percent of voters was expected in the election.
 Despite raising $8.5 million, she placed third in the Republican primary, behind Kentucky Agriculture Commissioner Ryan Quarles and eventual winner Kentucky Attorney General Daniel Cameron, who was endorsed by former President Donald Trump.